What's Actually in a Litre of Diesel

 VAT at 20%: ~23–24p.
 Charged on everything above, including the duty.
 You pay tax on tax.
 This layer does move with the total, but slowly, because it’s 20% of a number that’s dominated by a fixed component.

-Add them up and you get ~£1.42.
+Add them up and you get roughly £1.53.
 But notice the structure: the fixed components (duty + the relatively stable distribution margin) account for roughly 58–60p of every litre regardless of what crude oil does.
-That’s over 40% of the pump price that doesn’t respond to OPEC, Iran, Russia, or any other geopolitical event.
+That’s still nearly 40% of the pump price that doesn’t respond to OPEC, Iran, Russia, or any other geopolitical event.

 The 2022 comparison